 Originally the award was known as the J. Louis Comiskey Memorial Award, after the Chicago White Sox owner of the 1930s.
 In 1987, in honor of the 40th year since Jackie Robinson broke the color line, it became known as the Jackie Robinson Award.

 - Fewer than 50 innings pitched

 - Fewer than 45 days on the active roster, excluding time on the disabled list, in military service, or time when the rosters are expanded (currently after September 1)

-It was not until the late 1950s that whom was a rookie was defined and the criteria has changed twice.
-During the 1960s, players were not considered rookies if they had more than 75 at bats or 45 innings pitched in previous seasons or were on the active roster at any time from May 15 to September 1.
+It was not until the late 1950s that who was a rookie was defined and the criteria has changed twice since.
+During the 1960s, players were not considered rookies if they had more than 75 at bats or 45 innings pitched in previous seasons or were on the active roster at any time from May 15th to September 1st.
 The current criteria were established in the 1970s.

 In recent years, the award has come under fire as it has been given to Japanese players who, while having no major league experience, played for many years in Nippon Professional Baseball.
 Hideo Nomo, Kazuhiro Sasaki, and Ichiro Suzuki had all played at least five years in Japan before transferring to major league clubs and subsequently won the award.
 This has caused some writers to refuse to put Japanese players on their ballots and others to call for an age or playing experience restriction (much like the NHL).
 This was the case again when Jose Abreu, a veteran of Cuban and international baseball, won the award, although the fact that he was a unanimous winner meant that no writer had held his past experience against him.

 On the other hand, the first winner of the award (Robinson) had played in the Negro Leagues as did the first five winners of the National League's award: Don Newcombe, Sam Jethroe, Willie Mays, Joe Black, Jim Gilliam.